gohugoio/hugo/content/concept.md

 ## Proposed Schedule for Hugo Docs Release

-If the Hugo Team finds the improvements to the Hugo documentation acceptable, I've proposed the following schedule for leveraging the new Hugo documentation.
+If the Hugo Team finds the improvements to the Hugo documentation acceptable, I've proposed the following schedule for releasing the new Hugo documentation.

-1. **2017-02-26** Release to Gitter Channel for dev review
+1. **2017-02-27** Release to Gitter Channel for dev review
 2. **2017-03-05** Post in Discussion Forum for Hugo user feedback
 3. **2017-03-6** Pull request/add to Hugo Rep
 3. **2017-??-??** Add to Hugo repo for release with v19?